-If you want to generate topspin on the forehand, you will want to focus on honing your topspin forehand swing path.
+If you want to generate more topspin on the forehand, you want to focus on mastering your forehand swing path.

 A really good drill to help you get this concept is called the “net drill.”
 Of all the topspin forehand tennis drills you can practice, this is one of the most effective.

-This drill teaches you the feeling of brushing up the back of ball from low to high, which is exactly what will give you the heavy topspin you desire.
+This drill teaches you the feeling of brushing up the back of the ball from low to high, which is exactly what will give you the heavy topspin you desire.

-Topspin Forehand Contact Point
+Forehand Contact Point

 Because at the contact point, there are two things you can think about in order to get more topspin.

 If you look up or lean too far forward you won’t be able to brush up the back of the ball as much, because your body won’t be in a great position to create much topspin.

 Secondly, focus on hitting the bottom outside corner of the ball.
-For a righty this is the bottom right corner, and for a lefty the bottom left corner.
+For a righty, this is the bottom right corner, and for a lefty the bottom left corner.

 You also want to hit the outside corner of the ball so that you can easily hit the ball crosscourt, and create angles with your new and improved topspin forehand.

 If you are gripping your racquet too tightly, you will never be able to create a lot of topspin.

-Also try to point your strings more towards the sky at the finish.
+Also, try to point your strings more towards the sky at the finish.
 This “wrist break” at the finish will give you extra spin and control.